 Enjoy the convenience of online learning and have fewer trips to the campus by enrolling in one or more online (Internet and hybrid) courses.

-Distance Education: The mission of the Distance Education Department is to provide leadership of the distance education program; provide excellent service to students, faculty, and staff; maintain the online learning management system; ensure quality and integrity within the instructional process; provide appropriate and secure access; and promote innovative methods to support and enhance teaching and learning.
+Distance Learning: The mission of the Distance Learning Department is to provide leadership of the distance education program; provide excellent service to students, faculty, and staff; maintain the online learning management system; ensure quality and integrity within the instructional process; provide appropriate and secure access; and promote innovative methods to support and enhance teaching and learning.

-All distance education courses at CCTC provide regular and substantive interaction between the students and the instructor, either synchronously or asynchronously, and provide the same student learning outcomes as its traditional counterpart.
+All Distance Learning courses at CCTC provide regular and substantive interaction between the students and the instructor, either synchronously or asynchronously, and provide the same student learning outcomes as its traditional counterpart.
 It should be noted that distance education courses are recommended for students who possess the requisite technology skills and personal learning behaviors.

 Online Courses: Online or Internet courses are taught online using our online learning management system, D2L.
 Online courses are designated by a “D” section.
 For example, ENG 101 D20 is taught online.
-An online section does not have a scheduled on-campus class, but will require students to utilize a webcam and microphone with proctoring software.
+An online section does not have a scheduled on-campus class.
+You may be required to utilize a webcam and microphone with proctoring software.
 You will need to plan to spend a good deal of time online, reading, and completing assignments.
 You will access your online course through myCCTC or by direct login to D2L.

 Hybrid Courses: Hybrid courses are a combination of both face-to-face meetings and online components.
 At CCTC, the most common scenario is a once per week class meeting combined with other course components completed online in D2L.
 Hybrid courses are designated by a “H” in the section number.
 For example, ENG 101 H20 has both on-campus and online components.
 The on-campus dates and times will be printed on your schedule.
 You will need to plan for your classroom meetings as well as a good deal of time online, reading, and completing assignments.
 You will access your hybrid course through myCCTC or by direct login to D2L.